-Governor Donald L. Carcieri was inaugurated as Rhode Island's 57th Governor on January 7, 2003.
+Donald L. Carcieri served as Rhode Island's 73rd Governor from 2003 to 2011.
 A native Rhode Island resident, his election followed a career in business that was capped with his tenure as Chief Executive Officer of Cookson America and Joint Managing Director of Cookson Group Worldwide.
 He retired from that position in 1997.

 As a family man with four children and fourteen grandchildren, ten of whom live in Rhode Island, Don Carcieri always took an active interest in what was going on in his community and the state.
 During 2001, his concern grew over the condition of the state's financial situation and he considered applying his business skills to the problem.
 At the time, most people did not know how to pronounce his name.

 In April 2002, Don Carcieri took the podium at the historic and flag draped Varnum Armory in his hometown of East Greenwich to formally announce his grass roots candidacy for Governor on the Republican ticket.
 As 250 people in the packed hall cheered, he told them: "My name is Don Carcieri and I want to be your next Governor!"
 He had never run for any elected office except his town's home rule charter commission.